Brigette-Eckert/freecodecamp-projects/02-ziplines/05-Data-Visualization-Projects/02-Scatterplot/ReadMe.md

 ```
 #User Stories
 ```
-	1. I can see campgain contributions visualized in a scatterplot graph
+	1. I can see performance time visualized in a scatterplot graph.
 	2. I can mouse over a plot to see a tooltip with additional details.
 ```